-There’s nothing I can’t stand more than being stuck in the house on a rainy or overcast day.
+There’s nothing I can’t stand more than being stuck in the house on a rainy or overcast day as a London expat.
 It sets the mood for the week on how I feel and how productive I can be (read: not at all).
 When there’s any excuse to escape and do something out of the routine on a weekday, I’m all about it.

 A perk about living in a busy part of South London is the plethora of choices for places to eat.
 I can practically feel like I’m eating my way around the world with all the crazy, trendy choices.

 Solid South London Grub

 But like I said, then it’s rainy and dreary out, all I want to do in curl up at a good pub.
 There’s something about the English pub that is so comforting to me – be it the dim ambiance that allows for lively conversation, or the myriad of hearty food options.
 I wish the U.S. had places like this, filled with things like clever banter, cold pints, low lighting and even a little history.
 So where should we go on a gross rainy weeknight to find an ideal evening out?

 Food Glorious Food

 The Avalon pub is located a couple blocks from the Clapham South tube stop along the main road.
 The classic brick façade and large, welcoming bar area is a delight.
 As you move towards the back, there is a large dining area with thick wooden tables and friendly smiles from staff.